Electives & Graduation

 There are certain things that a counselor can walk you through in terms of what classes are applicable for a particular career field or what career field applies to the classes that you enjoy.
 In an interview with Mrs. Mann, she explained, “Each year you select eight classes.
 Freshman year, you have English, history, math, science, language, and PE, which leaves two selections for electives.
 So ultimately, each year, you can take a max of eight classes.
 So it depends on the other classes that you’re taking.
 Most often, by junior year, students stop taking a language.
 Now you have three options that you can take electives.
 Senior year, the required classes are just English and PE and health, and if you’re college-bound, you have to take math, which leaves five other choice classes.
 Senior year is really about developing a program or a schedule that revolves around your interests and your career goals, as well as your college course.
 So there are tons of choices.
 Senior year is very, very individualized.
 That’s where it digs into, like, your interests.
 But leading up to that, typically sophomores have two elective choices, freshmen have two elective choices, juniors, depending on if they keep that third year in language, it’s going to be two or three elective choices.”

 Even though there are hundreds of branches of career paths on the tree of careers, and those branches have thousands of leaves of even more in-depth and specific professions, the program of studies managed to simplify it to eleven paths.
-There is an art & design sequence, aviation and aerospace sequence, business sequence, concert and stage sequence, communications sequence, computer programming sequence, engineering sequence, future educators sequence, law and public safety sequence, and sports medicine/physical therapy sequence.
+There is an art & design sequence, aviation and aerospace sequence, business sequence, concert and stage sequence, communications sequence, computer programming sequence, engineering sequence, future educators sequence, law and public safety sequence, sports medicine/physical therapy sequence, and computer crimes.
+And when cyber-related allegations arise, securing the assistance of a skilled computer crimes attorney with a strong record in such cases can be critical.
+These cases often involve nuanced technical details, which experienced legal professionals can address effectively, providing the best possible defense.
 Each year, you would continue to take courses related to your career path and advance.

 Students who earn scores of 3 or higher in AP Seminar and AP Research but not on four additional AP Exams receive the AP Seminar and Research Certificate.”
 It is an English course and counts as an option for a core class.
 As much as the freshman through junior English classes is diverse, the seniors have more choices.
 The various senior options to choose from are, English IV Honors Expository Writing, English IV American Horror, English IV Comics & American Culture, English IV: Comparative Mythology, English IV Literature and the Human Psyche, English IV Mystery and True Crime, and English IV Science Fiction.